doctordoomno/CTF-writeups/writeups/picoctf/web/notepad.md

 * `{{ error }}` — printed as text.
 Jinja auto-escapes HTML here, so there is nothing we can do with it.
 * `{% include "errors/" + error + ".html" ignore missing %}` — `error` is concatenated
   **into the path of a template that gets included and rendered**.
-This is the real bug: we control *which template file* gets rendered. if it has jinja file it will run as well
+This is the real bug: we control *which template file* gets rendered and because `include` renders the file as a template (not as plain text), any Jinja code inside that file gets executed too.

 We need to make our own input become an included template.
 So: